Plastic Ingenuity is proud to announce our newest partnership as we strive…

 Other important factors include film gauge, clarity, and barrier level, as well as the type of food product being packaged and whether other features — such as UV protection or odor prevention — may be required.
 You’ll also want to consider the necessary converting process to determine the how the film trims, and edges bond.

 There is a wide range of high barrier films available, each offering unique benefits for various types of food products.

-The highly flexible ethylene vinyl alcohol (EVOH) barrier film, for instance, is ideal for fish, poultry, and meat packaging, as it has an OTR of only 0.6cc/m2 and can be used as a substrate or as independent packaging material.
+The highly flexible ethylene vinyl alcohol (EVOH) barrier film, for instance, is ideal for fish, poultry, and meat packaging, and can be used as a substrate or as independent packaging material.

 Polyester (PET), a high-performing film is used as a laminating substrate.
 It provides an excellent oxygen barrier, durability, and heat resistance.
 When laminated onto certain other materials, it also provides a strong water barrier and UV protection.